15-minute Shrimp Fried Rice – like Chinese takeout but healthier and even better!

 - black pepper

-- Heat ½ tbsp of butter over medium-low heat in a large skillet or wok.
+- Heat ½ tablespoon of butter over medium-low heat in a large skillet or wok.
 Add shrimp and cook.
 Remove shrimp and set aside.

-- Add another ½ tbsp of butter to skillet.
+- Add another ½ tablespoon of butter to skillet.
 Once melted, cook eggs until scrambled.
 Remove and set aside.

-- Add an additional ½ tbsp butter and cook carrots and onions.
+- Add an additional ½ tablespoon butter and cook carrots and onions.
 Saute for about 5 minutes or until the veggies soften.
 Add peas, garlic, and pepper and cook another minute.

 - Increase the the heat to medium-high and add the remaining butter.
 Once butter is melted, add the rice, soy sauce and oyster sauce.
 Stir until combined.